 Despite its fiery name, the Styrian Volcano Land (Steirisches Vulkanland) lacks lava-spewing volcanos or blackened, scorched earth.
 Instead, the region primarily consists of a lush green landscape of rolling hills.
 The hillcrests are usually covered by forest, and the valleys are dominated by farmland, vineyards and dotted with villages.
 Slow down and enjoy The region […]

-Our first visit to Burg Deutschlandsberg was on a grey and cloudy day, which gave the castle a slightly scary appearance.
+Our first visit to Burg Deutschlandsberg was on a grey and cloudy day, which gave the Castle a slightly scary appearance.
 This is probably the meaning of a castle, anyway.
-However, we later visited the castle several times on lovely sunny summer days, when it showcased itself from a more welcoming side.
+However, we later visited the Castle several times on lovely sunny summer days, when it showcased itself from a more welcoming side.
 Hotel, restaurant, and […]

 Hiking in wine regions has become popular in Austria.
 Many people enjoy the rolling hills and soft landscape as a contrast to the fantastic opportunities for alpine hiking in the Alps.
 We, therefore, ventured out on a 5.8 km (3.6 mi) long hike in southern Styria through vineyards, forest groves, and open farm landscapes.
 Nature […]